Marketplace providers to collect New York sales tax for third-party sellers, June 2019

 Update 6.25.2019: Senate Bill 6615, signed into law on June 24, 2019, increases the sales tax economic nexus threshold from $300,000 to $500,000.
 The threshold change is effective June 21, 2018, for remote sellers, and June 1, 2019, for marketplaces.

-Update 6.4.2019: The sales tax collection requirement for marketplace providers took effect June 1, 2019, (not September 1 as previously reported).
+Update 6.4.2019: The sales tax collection requirement for marketplace providers took effect June 1, 2019.
 See this New York Department of Taxation and Finance bulletin for more details.

 Update 4.29.2019: The New York Department of Taxation and Finance has published FAQs related to registration requirements for businesses with no physical presence in NYS.
 Economic nexus is enforced in New York as of June 21, 2018, "the date of the United States Supreme Court decision in Wayfair."
 It applies to all remote sellers meeting the $300,000 sales and 100 transactions threshold (described below) in the immediately preceding four quarters.
 Sales made through a marketplace should be included when calculating the threshold.
 The department recommends remote sellers review their New York sales after the conclusion of each sales tax quarter to determine if the threshold has been met; remote sellers must file a certificate of registration within 30 days after the date the threshold was met and begin to collect tax 20 days after that.

 The New York State Assembly and Governor Andrew Cuomo have agreed on the FY 2020 budget, which the governor is calling “probably the broadest, most sweeping state plan that we have done.”
 It includes a provision requiring certain remote marketplace providers to collect and remit New York sales tax.